Sporcle: Categories

 In addition to weekly general knowledge trivia, Sporcle Live hosts themed trivia nights for players interested in specific topics as well as in partnership with events like Motor City Comic Con.

 Sporcle Live also hosts private events and puts on an annual trivia convention known as SporcleCon.
 Due to the COVID-19 pandemic, the convention was initially postponed, and on April 23, 2020, cancelled.

 In September 2021, it was announced that SporcleCon would be held from September 23, 2022 to September 25, 2022 in Washington, D.C., at the Washington Hilton.
 The next year saw the convention return for a second consecutive year to Washington, running from September 8 to 10, 2023.
-Detroit was selected as the host site for the 2024 SporcleCon, with events taking place at One Campus Martius, The Fillmore Detroit, and The Madison from August 16?to 18.
+Detroit was selected as the host site for the 2024 SporcleCon, with events taking place at One Campus Martius, The Fillmore Detroit, and The Madison from August 16 to 18.
 The 2025 SporcleCon is scheduled for Chicago from August 15 to 17 at McCormick Place.

 The Globe

-Sporcle launched a new league play program, The Globe, in April of 2022.
+Sporcle launched a new league play program, The Globe, in April 2022.
 Teams that have registered for this free service can earn Passport Stamps (much like Sporcle.com's badges), play in local and national tournaments, and access additional discounts and benefits.

 Haymaker Public House

 Sporcle opened a sports bar in Ann Arbor, Michigan, called Haymaker Public House.

+Haymaker permanently closed its doors on October 4, 2024.